swapnasrita/Renewable_energy_data_analysis_Netherlands/README.md

 # Renewable_energy_data_analysis_Netherlands
-Here's your content formatted for a GitHub README file using Markdown:

----

-# Renewable Energy Progress in the Netherlands

 ## Introduction
 The Netherlands, the place where I live, is a country making strides in renewable energy.
 As I commute by train, I see huge wind turbines, which always make me wonder: **How well is the Netherlands faring on its renewable energy promises?**